Unsworth: Geography

 Unsworth lies on high ground between two brooks running north to Whittle Brook and the River Roch, covering 972 acres of mostly arable land that was boggy until drainage was installed.
 Parr Brook joins the River Roch at Blackford Bridge.

 The village and surrounding area were urbanised in the 1960s.
 Transformation began in the 1950s with the construction of housing and the road known as Sunny Bank Road connecting the old village to the A56 arterial road between Bury and Manchester.
+The resulting Sunny Bank area has been identified by landscape historians as a rare local example of a mid-to-late 20th-century suburban commercial core, characterised by parades of shops with integrated car parking.

 Hollins Vale

-Hollins Vale, a local nature reserve located in Unsworth.
+Hollins Vale, a Local Nature Reserve located in Unsworth.

 Hollins Vale is a local nature reserve to the north of the village, it became Bury's third such nature reserve in 2003.
 It is managed for the benefit of the local wildlife and community by Hollins Conservation Group.

 The reservation consists of woodland, marshland, open grassland (which is managed by cattle that roam the area), and historic hedgerows.
 Hollins Brook, a tributary of the River Roch, meanders through the valley and connects with "The Cut," a canal-like lodge popular with local angling groups such as the Unsworth Anglers, before continuing west where it connects with Castle Brook and Whittle Brook.

 The Cut, a fishing ground located within the Hollins Vale Nature Reserve, Unsworth.

 Hollins Vale contains two of Bury's fifty Sites of Biological Importance, first granted in 1981 owing to its biodiversity.
 The first is a portion of Hollins Vale's grasslands, which is home to a diverse range of waterside plants.
 The second is Hollins Plantation, a historic woodland containing bluebells, lesser celandines, wood speedwells, wood anemones, and violets.
 The reserve is also home to many species of wildlife such as linnet, reed bunting, snipe and grey partridge.
 The birds and small mammals attract predators such as kestrel, sparrowhawk, buzzard, tawny owl, weasel and stoat.
 Many species of butterfly are part of the ecosystem as is an increasing rabbit population.
 In the summer, significant populations of dragonflies and damselflies can be seen in the wetland areas.

 Recent construction efforts have, and continue to threaten the ecology of the nature reserve.
 Since the construction of the M66 motorway, the populations of skylark, lapwing and hare have disappeared.
 As of 2020, plans are being developed by the local council to build 200 homes within 100m of the reservation, which may have further impacts on its ecology and biodiversity.

 The reserve houses multiple walking trails, managed by Hollins Conservation Group.
 Although not all public footpaths are clearly defined, and there is no formal circular route, there are multiple routes available.
 The nature reserve is popular with locals, with the Conservation Group organising activity days such as the annual "Go Wild" event, encouraging locals to engage with their surroundings.